cicsdev/cics-banking-sample-application-cbsa/CONTRIBUTING.md

 ## Requesting new features

-Please request new features via the issue tracker.
+Please request new features or updates to the documentation in the issue tracker.
 When requesting features, try to show why you want the feature you're requesting.